Joy2225/Rev_treasure/Z3/Understanding.md

 ```

 Majorly all the things are explained in the comments.
 One thing whose exact explanation I was looking for is the **`add`** function.
-- s.add(constraints) - Basically it gives the solver the constraints
+- s.add(constraints) - Basically it gives the solver the constraints.

-Now the above code is can be satisfied by some specific values of x, y and z.
+Now the above code is satisfied by some specific values of x, y and z.
 The output is:-
 ```
 [z = False, y = True, x = False]